 However, a system that is broken or abused becomes an opportunity for human rights infringement.
 The police and other authority positions can potentially be taken over by criminals or corrupt individuals, and the system will then cause more harm than good.
 That’s why it’s extremely important for this system to not only have a strict code of ethics, but a focus on individual responsibility.

-calls for reforms within the criminal justice system?
+Issues within the criminal justice system

 © 2020.
 All rights reserved